The Chronicles of Narnia (TV series): Home video releases

 In Australia the first DVD release was 1 October 2005 as the 'Collector's Edition' Box Set which was a fold out package with 4 discs.
 Features Behind the scenes, Narnia trivia and more.
 There have been several later issues.

+On 24 November 2025, the BBC released the entire series in a digitally remastered format.
+The set includes special features such as a full-length documentary.